 Welcome to the Feminist Economic Justice study guide.

 Economic justice is fundamental to gender equality – because it’s one of the key systems that organizes who benefits and how.
 So much of the current world is based on patriarchal, white-supremacist and colonial systems that extract resources from certain countries, while benefiting and building wealth in others.
 When we advocate for greater leadership by girls, women, and gender diverse people – we don’t want to create more exploitative corporate leaders, “girl bosses”, or inclusive sweatshops.
 Instead, a feminist future must transform systems towards a more equitable, accountable, and people-powered economy.
+Also you can try craps practice with good bonuses from us.

 This study guide starts with video dialogues featuring younger and older feminists followed by key concepts, examples of movements & advocacy, a toolbox and quiz.
 An e-certificate is available if you ace the quiz!